roelofr/roelofr/README.md

 ## Hello there 👋

-I'm Roelof Roos, a software developer from the wonderful town of Zwolle, The Netherlands.
+I'm Roelof, a software developer from the wonderful town of Zwolle, The Netherlands.

 If you're reading this, you're either checking out my profile (do you like it?) or in my personal GitHub repository.